ger-chatz/ger-chatz/README.md

 # 👋 Hi, I’m @ger-chatz

-🎓 MSc AI and Data Science – AUEB
+🎓 MSc in AI and Data Science – AUEB
 🎓 MSc in Applied Statistics – AUEB
 🎓 BSc in Statistics and Insurance Science – UNIPI
 📌 Statistician / Data Scientist focused on applied machine learning and statistical modeling